-- · our growth strategies, including without limitation strategies to grow particular products or services; - \cdot $\;$ our future business development, operating results and financial condition; - · expected changes in our revenues, including in components of our total revenues, and cost or expense items: - · our ability to continue and manage the expansion of our operations; and - · changes in general economic and business conditions in China.
+- our growth strategies, including without limitation strategies to grow particular products or services; - our future business development, operating results and financial condition; - expected changes in our revenues, including in components of our total revenues, and cost or expense items; - our ability to continue and manage the expansion of our operations; and - changes in general economic and business conditions in China.

-The forward-looking statements made in this annual report on Form 20-F. We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made or to reflect the occurrence of unanticipated events.
+The forward-looking statements made in this annual report on Form 20-F relate only to events or information as of the date on which the statements are made in this annual report on Form 20-F. We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made or to reflect the occurrence of unanticipated events.
 You should read this annual report on Form 20-F and the documents that we reference in this annual report on Form 20-F and have filed as exhibits hereto with the understanding that our actual future results may be materially different from what we expect.
 You should not rely upon forward-looking statements as predictions of future events.